forestgrape/coronavirus/index.md

 * Epigenetic adaption [ref on the way]
 * Antibodies against some well preserved proteins parts.
+    - some extern proteins, which are preserved.
+The antibodies could either render the viruses uninfectious or acting as opsonins.
+Candidates:
+        * HE
     - non extern proteins presented via MHC.
 The antibodies act as opsonins or are directly receptors of cytotoxic cells.
-    - some extern proteins, which are preserved.
-The antibodies could either render the viruses uninfectious or acting as opsonins. [in work]
+     [in work]